avnet-iotconnect/iotc-nrf-sdk/README.md

 IoTConnect C Library is included in your build.
 Also follow the instructions above to modify gettimeofday function so that the SDK can can use time properly.

-Also ensure that your main obtains the current time before telemetry messages are sent.
+Ensure that your application obtains and sets the current time before telemetry messages are sent.

 In your CMakeLists.txt include the iotconnect-sdk library from this repo.